PardoAlejo/alejandropardo-hugo-website/content/publication/MovieCuts/index.md

 ---
-title: "Learning to Cut by Watching Movies"
+title: "MovieCuts: A New Dataset and Benchmark for Cut Type Recognition"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here